Sparse Linear Ensemble Systems and Structural Controllability: Problem Formulation and Main Results

-Finally, we note that if $\Sigma$ is not a finite union of closed intervals, then the class of structurally controllable digraphs can be completely different.
-A case of our particular interest is that $\Sigma$ is a circle.
-Note that every closed interval (or a finite of them) can be embedded into a circle, but not the other way around.
-Thus, the class of structurally controllable digraphs for a circle is properly contained in the class for a closed interval.
-Investigation of the case is our future scope.
-For continuum spaces whose dimensions are greater than one, we believe that there does not exist any structural controllable digraph.
-The belief is based upon a recent negative result~\cite{chen2020controllability} which says that any real-analytic linear ensemble system is not $\mathrm{L}^p$-controllable, for $2\le p\le \infty$, if the dimension of the underlying parameterization space is greater than one.
+Note that if $\Sigma$ is not a finite union of closed intervals, then the class of structurally controllable digraphs can be completely different.
+A case of particular interest is that $\Sigma$ is a circle.
+Note that every closed interval (or a finite union of them) can be embedded into a circle, but not the other way around.
+Thus, the class of structurally controllable digraphs for a circle is a subset of the class for a closed interval.
+For continuum spaces whose dimensions are greater than one, we conjecture that there does not exist any structural controllable digraph.
+This conjecture is based upon a recent negative result~\cite{chen2020controllability} which says that any real-analytic linear ensemble system is not uniformly controllable if the dimension of the underlying parameterization space is greater than one.